JoseRIvera07/go-httpserver/README.md

 Take care of configurate your client with the certificate and key, because the server was configure to use https method.
 Inside $go-httpServer/src/app you're going to find cer.pem and key.pem, certificate and key correspondingly.
-To test this app, I used postman, here is a screen-shot of my certificate configuration.
+To test this app, I used postman, here is a screenshot of my certificate configuration.
 ![](./img/postman_ca.png)
 ![](./img/postman_test_encrypt.png)
 ![](./img/postman_test_decrypt.png)